-Sports, shared activities are 'game changers' for dad/daughter relationships, study findsFebruary 19th, 2013 in Psychology & Psychiatry /
+Sports, shared activities are 'game changers' for dad/daughter relationships, study findsFebruary 19, 2013 in Medicine & Health / Psychology & Psychiatry

 The most frequent turning point in father-daughter relationships is shared activity—especially sports—ahead of such pivotal events as when a daughter marries or leaves home, according to a study by Baylor University researchers.